Last updated on November 5th, 2021

 Again, please read the fine print.
 This is often covered in the Terms of Service or Terms of Engagement or a similarly titled document full of legalese.
 Or ask during the consultation, which might be easier.

-A good accountant should stand a hundred percent behind the return he prepared.
-He should handle all questions from the IRS about the return on your behalf without extra charge.
+A good tax accounting firm should stand a hundred percent behind the return they prepared.
+They should handle all questions from the IRS about the return on your behalf without extra charge.

 Sometimes the IRS might want a full audit of your books, which would be your responsibility to show receipts.
 However, a CPA should be available to guide you, not run away from your problems.

 Expats are on the move.
 Coming to an office or depending on US business hours is not feasible for many.

 Tax documents should only be transmitted via a secure encrypted online portal.
 A CPA should never send or request tax documents attached to an email.

 The tax accounting firm should explain the overall process to you.
 You should also get your accountant’s contact information, usually an email address and a phone or Skype number.

 Additional considerations for freelancers and small business owners to find the best tax accountant